Store Creation

 Store<T>.handleAndEmit<A, E> state: T, action: A New state can be based upon information passed from the event source.
 Typical use cases are updating some part of the overall state or adding or dropping a list item.
 This handler ist a Flow itself one can emit some value E on.

-We will look at the first two of them here; the emitting-handler is rather an advanced topic and covered in a dedicated section there.
+We will look at the first two of them here; the emitting-handler is a rather advanced topic and will be covered in another section.

 Example Use Case

-Let's imagine some application that manages a list of persons.
-The application should allow to...
+Imagine an application that manages a list of persons.
+The application should allow the user to...

 • ... add a new person

-• ... add some interest to a specific person
+• ... add an interest to a person

-First we need a store for a List<Person>, where we can create the needed handlers and some simple UI code, that will render all persons:
+First we need a store for a List<Person> where we can create the needed handlers, and some simple UI code which will render all persons:

 // here we will place our custom handlers